jiteshsoni1/IMAGE-CLASSIFICATION-PROJECT/README.md

-# IMAGE-CLASSIFICATION-PROJECT
+# IMAGE CLASSIFICATION PROJECT

-Deep Learning and Neural Network Model Python Project
+This is Deep Learning and Neural Network Model Python Project